codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

   \* Ensure that the `[ - ]` is showing for `gdm3` which means you have stopped the service properly.

 ### (6)
-We are going to use a PPA which will allow us to use the latest nVidia proprietary drivers.
+We are going to use a PPA which will allow us to use the latest NVIDIA proprietary drivers.
   ```bash
   $ sudo add-apt-repository ppa:graphics-drivers/ppa
   $ sudo apt update